isomerpages/htx-ncada/_about-ncada/NCADA’s Mission.md

 description: about ncada
 variant: markdown
 ---
-### National Council Against Drug Abuse
+### National Council Against Drug Abuse (NCADA)

-The National Council Against Drug Abuse (NCADA) was formed in January 1995.
-As the advisory council to the Minister and the Ministry of Home Affairs, NCADA's mission is to serve as an effective conduit between the Government and the public by championing –

-1. Advocacy on policies and measures against drug abuse
-2. Community engagements and outreach to public to promote Singapore’s zero drug tolerance stance with the support of community partners
+NCADA was formed in January 1995 as a citizen’s advisory council to the Ministry of Home Affairs on preventive drug measures and programmes in Singapore.
+The Council advises the Government on measures and strategies to curb drug abuse in Singapore.
+Its role is also to harness community support for anti-drug programmes and complement the promotion of preventive drug efforts, programmes, and research to inform the public on the dangers of drug addiction.